 It is preferred that at least one-half the time be given to laboratory work in which the students perform individually such experiments as are described in the better class of laboratory manuals.
 The laboratory note-book should furnish a complete and systematic record of the student's experiments and observations.
-(I unit)
+(1 unit)

 CHEMISTRY.-Preparation in chemistry can be obtained only from a year's course including both class-room and laboratory exercises, based upon any of the recognized texts.
-About four hours a week should be given to individual laboratory work.
-The course should present an outline of the fundamental principles of general chemistry, together with the chemistry of the commoner elements.
-Emphasis should be laid both upon the relation of the science to present-day life, and its historical and biographical aspects.
-The laboratory note-book should furnish a complete and systematic account of the experiments performed by the student, attention being given to the object of the experiment, the record of facts observed and inferences drawn, and the written equation by which the reaction is represented.
+About four heurs a week should be given to individual laboratory work.
+The course should present an outline of the fundamental principles of general chemistry.
+The laboratory note-book should give special attention to the record of facts observed and inferences drawn, and the written equation by which the reaction is represented.
 (1 unit)